Springtime Ski and Hike in Lutsen

 Spring Skiing on the North Shore

 Lutsen Mountains Ski Area guarantees to be open until the second weekend of April.
-When the conditions are good and the snow sticks around, they open an extended season on weekends, sometimes through the first weekend in May.
-Lutsen has been open into May for several years now.
+When the conditions are good and the snow sticks around (as it does most years), they open an extended season on weekends through the first weekend in May.
+With this year’s (2022) incredible amount of snowfall and cold temperatures, we’re looking forward to an epic spring skiing season!

-During the extended season, Lutsen Mountains keeps Eagle Mountain (one of their four mountains) open for some super fun spring skiing!
+During the extended season called Last Tracks, you can ski on Lutsen’s Eagle Mountain (one of their four mountains).
 In fact, no other ski area in the Midwest stays open this late.
 So the spring-skiing sugar-snow seekers from all over the Northern US and Canada show for the shenanigans!

 Spring skiing brings out the friendliest people!
 There is a unique camaraderie among this group for a shared passion for the sport.
 When I say, “the sport,” what I really mean is the freedom, the speed, the sunshine, the scenery…and the shredding.